Featured Choral Music

 (string parts available)

 BENEDICTION is the seventh and final movement of the composer's doctoral dissertation, "Divine Service: A Lutheran Mass."
 The Aaronic blessing from Numbers 6 is set in a dark, lush, winding texture, offering a pensive interpretation of the words "The Lord bless you and keep you."
-Contact David to inquire about the availability of string parts that accompany the published version of this score.

 The Swing for SATB and Piano